-Further information regarding the Company's approach to climate change can be found in the 2023 Annual Report.
+Further information regarding the Company's approach to climate change can also be found in the 2024 Annual Report.

-IPL also produces an annual Sustainability Report in accordance with Global Reporting Initiative Guidelines.
+IPL has produced an annual Sustainability Report in accordance with Global Reporting Initiative (GRI) Guidelines since 2010.
+IPL's 2024 Sustainability Report has been prepared in accordance with the latest GRI Standards and with reference to the ISSB Standards.
 These reports are available on the Sustainability section of IPL's website.